cathiele/rpngo/USER_GUIDE.md

     "bar" "foo" <  # true
     1 1d =         # true: you can compare floats and integers
     1 1+i =        # false
-    1+i 2 <        # true: This is mathmatically wrong (can't really compare complex)
+    1+i 2 <        # true: Only the real part is compared which is
-                   #       but we need it for programming. < only
-                   #       compares real parts and ignores complex parts
+                   #       incorrect math but useful when sorting.

 Conditionals are an essential part of programming, which we will cover with examples later.